 The US-trained economist and close ally of Venezuela’s socialist firebrand Hugo Chávez took power in 2007, alienating foreign investors but winning approval ratings with populist policies like greater state control over natural resources.

-Correa has steadily accumulated more power, but Thursday’s chaos—the most serious challenge to his rule since he took office in 2007—was a stark reminder of the Opec nation’s volatile history of economic crises and coups.
+Correa has steadily accumulated more power, but Thursday’s chaos — the most serious challenge to his rule since he took office in 2007 — was a stark reminder of the Opec nation’s volatile history of economic crises and coups.

 Street protests toppled three presidents in the decade before Correa took power, but none of them enjoyed the popular support that he does.

 Police angered by the cut-backs led Thursday’s protests, and some soldiers joined in.
+A group of troops seized Quito’s main international airport, halting flights for several hours.

 Earlier on Thursday, Correa said he and his wife were jostled and stunned by an exploding tear gas canister as he tried to speak to the demonstrators.
 Witnesses and local media said Correa was also hit by a flying object in the melee.